31 really useful websites for students

 Best for: Legal advice

-With a helpline and offices located all around the country, the Citizens Advice Bureau is a great port of call for any legal issues that may occur during your time at university, be it accommodation, finance or consumer rights-related.
+With a helpline and offices located all around the country, the Citizens Advice Bureau is a great port of call for any legal issues that may occur during your time at university.
+These can include concerns related to accommodation, finance or your consumer rights.

-Best for: Jobs for students from ethnic minorities
+Best for: Jobs for students from ethnic minority backgrounds

-Diversifying is a search engine which includes job listings from companies who are keen to recruit people of different backgrounds and abilities.
+Diversifying is a search engine which includes job listings from companies that are keen to recruit people of different backgrounds and abilities.

 Best for: Online courses

-EdX is a ginormous open online course provider, including some which are completely free of charge.
-It hosts courses on an array of disciplines at university-level – great for learning new skills to add to your CV!
+edX is an enormous open online course provider, including some that are free of charge.
+It hosts courses on an array of disciplines at university level – great for learning new skills to add to your CV.

 Best for: Environmentally friendly household products and food